Caulk

 Silicone-based caulk on this upturned bathroom sink will spread smoothly, sealing the gap, when the sink is turned over and installed.

 Caulk (also known as caulking and calking) is a material used to seal joints or seams against leakage in various structures and piping.
+The same word is also the verb for the action of applying such sealing material.

 The oldest form of caulk consisted of fibrous materials driven into the wedge-shaped seams between boards on wooden boats or ships.
 Cast iron sewerage pipes were formerly caulked in a similar way.
 Riveted seams in ships and boilers were formerly sealed by hammering the metal.

-Modern caulking compounds are flexible sealing compounds used to close up gaps in buildings and other structures against water, air, dust, insects, or as a component in firestopping.
+Modern caulking compounds are flexible sealing compounds used to close up gaps in buildings and other structures against water, air, dust, and insects, or as a component in firestopping.
 In the tunneling industry, caulking is the sealing of joints in segmental precast concrete tunnels, commonly by using concrete.